Tamara729/hemp-nutrition/2021README.md

 - `Rep`:  Replications of treatments (4).
 - `Emerg_numb`: Number of plants that emerged from the unit.

-`EO_StandCount_2021.csv`: Plant stand of the essential oil varieties in the 2021 N study.
+`EO_StandCount_Wife_2021.csv`: Plant stand of the 2021 N study on essential oil variety Wife.
 - `Unit`: Number identification of experimental units.
 - `Rep`:  Replications of treatments (4).
+- `StandCount_numb`: Number of living plants in the experimental unit.

+`EO_StandCount_Maverick_2021.csv`: Plant stand of the 2021 N study on essential oil variety Maverick.
+- `Unit`: Number identification of experimental units.
+- `Rep`:  Replications of treatments (4).
-- `StandCount_numb`: Number of plants standing in the measurement zone.
+- `StandCount_numb`:  Number of living plants in the measurement zone (1.83 m^2).

 `EO_Flowering_2021.csv`: Flowering behavior data of the essential oil varieties in the 2021 N study.
 - `Unit`: Number identification of experimental units.
-- `Induc_perc`: Percentage of flowering induction.
+- `Induc_perc`: Percentage of flowering induction from each experimental unit.
-- `FemaleOpen_perc`: Percent of female plants with over half of their flowers opened.
+- `FemaleOpen_perc`: Percent of female plants with over half of their flowers opened from each experimental unit.

 `EO_Harvest_Wife_2021.csv`: Harvest data of the 2021 N study on essential oil variety Wife.
 - `Variety`: Variety evaluated in the trial.
 - `Treatment`: Treatments evaluated in the trial.
 - `Unit`: Number identification of experimental units.
-- `Rep`: Plants within each experimental units.
+- `Rep`: Plants within each experimental unit.
 - `TotalFreshWeight_g`: Fresh aboveground biomass in grams from each experimental unit.
 - `RootFreshWeight_g`: Fresh belowground biomass in grams from each experimental unit.
 - `TotalDryWeight_g`: Weight of sampled dry aboveground biomass in grams from each experimental unit.